clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

    file hash and signatures.
 Refer to :ref:`validate-signatures` for detailed steps.

-Next, we'll set up the virt-manager in preparation to load the ISO from the previous section.
+Next, we'll set up the virt-manager and load the ISO from this section.

 Launch and setup virt-manager
 *****************************

 Virt-manager is a GUI-based virtual machine manager that runs in your desktop environment.
-I'm using the Gnome desktop and will launch the Virtual Machine manager from the applications window.
+We use the Gnome desktop and launch the Virtual Machine Manager from the applications window.
 You will see the following application window:

 .. figure:: figures/virtmgr/virt-manager-01.png